at.latticetools.observables#

 fun: Callable#

-Evaluation function
+Evaluation function.

 name: str#

-Observable name
+Observable name.

 needs: Set[Need]#

-Set of requirements
+Set of requirements.

-property residual: ndarray[tuple[int, ...], dtype[float]]#
+property residual: ndarray[tuple[Any, ...], dtype[float]]#

 residual, computed as residual = ((value-target)/weight)**2.